Michael Linnington

+Linnington graduated from the U.S. Military Academy at West Point in 1980 and holds master’s degrees from Rensselaer Polytechnic Institute and the National War College.

 Early life and education

 Linnington was born in Cape May, New Jersey and grew up in the Villas section of the Lower Township, New Jersey.
+He grew up with five brothers and went to military high school and military college.
 He attended the former St. Raymond's Roman Catholic School while working in a local restaurant and nearby Citgo gas station.
-He then graduated Valley Forge Military Academy in 1976.
+He then graduated from Valley Forge Military Academy in 1976.

-In 1980, he graduated from U.S. Military Academy at West Point where he met his wife, Brenda who also graduated from the U.S. Military Academy in 1981.
-He has a master's degrees in Applied Mathematics from Rensselaer Polytechnic Institute and in National Security Strategy from the National War College.
+In 1980, he graduated from the U.S. Military Academy at West Point where he met his wife Brenda, who also graduated from the U.S. Military Academy in 1981.
+He has master's degrees in Applied Mathematics from Rensselaer Polytechnic Institute and in National Security Strategy from the National War College.